ipfire/ipfire-2.x/config/cdrom/README.txt

-IPFire - We secure your network (VERSION)
+IPFire - Security for future (VERSION)
 ------------------------------------------

 Installation
 ------------

 Please read the IPFire Installation manual before installing the firewall.
-This document is located in the \doc directory on the cdrom.
+This document is located on our wiki (http://wiki.ipfire.org/Installation) but temporarily only available in german.
 It will guide you through the installation process and will help you make the necessary decisions during the installation process.

 License
 -------